Tag: life

 • cinnamon rolls

-I realize all of the sudden that I am craving a cinnamon roll.
-Ah,it was one of those nights.
+I am craving a cinnamon roll.
+Ah, it was one of those nights.
 Once again I traveled the lit up highway of my brain to the smaller world that reflects inside my eyes.
-For what feels like all night I inhabited the familiar place I visit while my body rests.
+I spend all night in the familiar place I visit while my body rests.
 This one is on the other side of my eyes and inside my cells.
 A smaller but equally cyclical world full of repetitive problems and sweet treats.

 For some reason I have the belief from others or movies or books that dreams are metaphors providing one with clues about what they should do next.
 As a child my mom had a dream book on the family bookshelf.
 It was like a mysterious dictionary where the words translated into ghost-like apparitions that pointed in a direction that seemed solid but then crumbled upon a good solid stare.
 In my memory many of the definitions insinuated that my dream had something to do with sex, which I did not understand.
 Are my nightly cinnamon rolls trying to tell me something?